4 Capability Framework Examples and How They’re Used in Organizational Strategy

 One of the most accessible capability framework examples out there comes courtesy of the NSW Public Service Commission (PSC).

-They outline 20 organisational capabilities organised into five groups, where each sub-capability has five levels of competence.
+In their guide, they outline 20 organizational capabilities organised into five groups, where each capability has five levels of behavioral indicators (or proficiency, in our vernacular).

-Generally speaking, there are more performance indicators given as the competencies scale in complexity.
-This isn’t necessary for all frameworks, but is useful for those that don’t tie capabilities to job roles within the structure of the framework itself.
+Generally speaking, there are more performance indicators given as proficiency scales in complexity.
+This isn’t necessary for all frameworks, but it is useful for those that don’t tie capabilities to job roles within the structure of the framework itself.

-In fact, that context comes from the myriad of resources the PSC provide to aid in using the framework, including:
+In fact, that context comes from the myriad of resources the PSC provides to aid in using the framework, including:

 Office of Personnel Management competency approach

 Quick note: The American vernacular uses competency, but we and many industry thinkers prefer capability.
-Ultimately we’re talking about the same thing, though we have our own definition for competency.
+Ultimately, we’re talking about the same thing in this context, though we have our own definition for competency.

-The Office of Personnel Management (OPM) has a big job in helping to create, catalogue and utilise government-wide capabilities.
+The Office of Personnel Management (OPM) has a big job in helping to create, catalog, and utilize government-wide capabilities.
 Their capabilities are created and framed within the context of nearly 200 federal job roles.

 They then offer two approaches to the departments they serve.